ipfs-cluster/ipfs-cluster/architecture.md

 ## Applications

-### `ipfscluster-server`
+### `ipfs-cluster-service`

-This is the server application of IPFS Cluster.
+This is the service application of IPFS Cluster.
 It brings up a cluster, connects to other members, gets the latest consensus state and participates in cluster.

-### `ipfscluster`
+### `ipfs-cluster-ctl`

-This is the client application of IPFS Cluster.
+This is the client/control application of IPFS Cluster.
 It is a command line interface which uses the REST API to communicate with Cluster.

 ## Legacy illustrations